Tekinaiti: Early life

 Tekinaiti was born c.
 1916.
-(Note: In a February 1945 article, Tekinaiti is said to be 27 years old.
-However, Tekinaiti appears in a 1916 genealogical book, written by Paul I. Timon, his great-uncle, and collected by H. E. Maude.)
-His father, Tokatake, was the fifth uea of Abemama, Kuria and Aranuka in the Gilbert Islands.
-The uea were hereditary monarchs whose role survived British annexation in 1892, though in a diminished, customary form.
-His mother, Agnes Tokatake, was the eldest daughter of George McGhee Murdoch, a Scotman who owned a trading post and a small estate on Kuria, and his first wife, a Gilbertese woman named Takeiti.
-Tekinaiti had four siblings: Binatake, Taonamaina, Tiare, and Tiaon.
-(Note: Taonamaina, Tiare, and Tiaon are also known, respectively, as Molly, Charles, and John.)
-His brother, Binatake, was appointed Assistant Administrative Officer of the Gilbert and Ellice Islands in 1950.
+(Note: In a February 1945 National Geographic article, Tekinaiti is said to be 27 years old.
+However, Tekinaiti appears in a 1916 genealogical book, written by Paul I. Simon, his great-uncle.
+This book was hand-copied by John (Tiaon?)
+R. Tokatake in 1960.
+His siblings also appear in the genealogies, but his son does not.
+The age given in the article could be erroneous, or John may have introduced newer names while copying the book.)
+His father, Tokatake, was the uea of Abemama, Kuria and Aranuka in the Gilberts.
+His mother, Agnes Tokatake (Gilbertese: Akineti), was the eldest daughter of George McGhee Murdoch, a Scot who owned a trading post and a small estate on Kuria, and his first wife, a Gilbertese woman named Takeiti.
+European traders were accepted into Gilbertese communities.
+Their Euronesian children, who were held in high regard, were often married into wealthy local families.
+Tekinaiti had four younger siblings: Binatake, Taonamaina, Tiare, and Tiaon.
+The latter three were also known as Molly, Charles, and John, respectively.